nimonkaranurag/langchain-study/README.md

             - all modern state of the art models support native function calling
         - `.with_structured_output(..)` **falls back** to using output parsers when native function calling isn't supported by the model!
     - Having _native tool calling support_ implies that the model provider offers a `tools=` argument through their own API.
+    - For production-grade scaling of LLM applications, this is the recommended practice: rely on the model provider to give you structured JSON outputs through their native function calling capabilities.
+    - The **only drawback** of using a vendor-provided function calling capability is that the reasoning process of the LLM is a black box however, the tool selection process is considered reliable enough to depend on.
+        - The models are fine-tuned by the vendors to be able to select the right tool for a task.
+        - However the reasoning process itself is a blackbox from a debugging perspective.
+        - For fine-grained control: use Chain of Thought prompting with few-shot examples.
+        - If you want the vendor to do the "heavy lifting" of tool selection then use native function calling.
 - "Agents" in the langchain ecosystem have evolved in the following manner:
     ```
     Text-based tool calling through prompt itself ->